Zerophoto - Fotolia

 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

-The event, now running for the fifth year, was on 6 and 7 June on the premises of Skolkovo Innovation Centre on the outskirts of Moscow.
+The event, now running for the fifth year, took place in June at Skolkovo Innovation Centre on the outskirts of Moscow.
 It drew in more than 20,000 people from over 80 countries, with large corporations and the government paying special attention to the event.

-“Areas that have lately shown a fast pace of development include, for instance, blockchain technology,” said Sergei Khodakov, operations director at Skolkovo’s IT cluster.
+One area that has developed rapidly in recent months is blockchain technology, said Sergei Khodakov, operations director at Skolkovo’s IT cluster.
 “Companies are experimenting with that technology, and a large number of startups are being launched in that area.”

 Maxim Azrilyan, chief technical architect at Alpha Bank, said: “The area of blockchain is very young – it has been around for less than 10 years – but there are no doubts that there will be demand for blockchain solutions from banks and their business partners.

-“Reducing time for processing transactions is just one of the advantages of that technology.
-Alfa Bank is looking closely at the activities of startups in that area and is open to co-operation.”
+“Reducing time for processing transactions is just one of the advantages of blockchain.
+Alfa Bank is looking closely at the activities of startups in that area and is open to cooperation.”

 Sergey Simanovsky, project manager at Golos Fund, was more reserved.
 “At this point, Russian startups are mostly testing the waters when it comes to blockchain.
 The problem is that many just see a wave of hype but don’t understand the technology.
 However, I’m sure the situation will change for the better over time,” he said.